Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Introduction

+Understanding the convergence of weighted GMRES, an interesting question in itself, can also be viewed as a step toward understanding the convergence of standard GMRES.
+In recent work \cite{embree2025extendingelmansboundgmres}, Embree has extended the range of applicability of Elman's convergence bound \cite{zbMATH03831185} by considering weighted GMRES.
+Indeed, as long as the eigenvalues are on one side of the origin, \cite{embree2025extendingelmansboundgmres} proposes the construction of an inner product for which the field of values is also on one side of the origin, and hence the Elman bound applies.
+We view this as a very promising way of predicting the convergence of GMRES for a large class of problems, and we aim to provide some level of insight into the connection between the convergence of GMRES in the Euclidean norm and in the norm used for analysis.

 Weighted GMRES is a term coined by Essai \cite{essai_weighted_1998}, who demonstrated that the convergence of restarted GMRES can be accelerated by incorporating a diagonal weight matrix into the inner product of the Arnoldi process at each restart.
-The weights are chosen to prioritize, during the next cycle, the reduction of large residual coefficients.
 Receiving attention, Essai's technique is analyzed from the angle of the Ritz values \cite{guttel_observations_2014} and the eigenvectors \cite{embree_weighted_2017}, providing insights into use cases where this weighted method can be particularly beneficial.
-Besides this heuristic method, the abstract algorithm of GMRES using a non-standard inner product has been explored in \cite{pestana_nonstandard_2011,pestana_choice_2013} and references therein.
+The abstract algorithm of GMRES using a non-standard inner product has been explored in \cite{pestana_nonstandard_2011,pestana_choice_2013} and references therein.
 We also refer to \cite{wathen_preconditioning_2007} for a reflection about which norm should be considered to assess convergence.
 Earlier works on what is now called weighted GMRES include \cite{zbMATH01096035,zbMATH01271905,zbMATH01201042,zbMATH05626642,zbMATH00036024}.

-Our work aims to explore what can be learned about weighted GMRES from prescribing convergence curves.
-Understanding the convergence of weighted GMRES, an interesting question in itself, can also be viewed as a step toward understanding the convergence of GMRES.
-In recent work \cite{embree2025extendingelmansboundgmres}, Embree has extended the range of applicability of Elman's convergence bound \cite{zbMATH03831185} by considering weighted GMRES.
-Indeed, as long as the eigenvalues are on one side of the origin, \cite{embree2025extendingelmansboundgmres} proposes the construction of an inner product for which the field of values is also on one side of the origin, and hence the Elman bound applies.
-We view this as a very promising way of predicting the convergence of GMRES for a large class of problems, and we aim to provide some level of insight into the connection between the convergence of GMRES in the Euclidean norm and in the norm used for analysis.